forstmeier/books/README.md

 ## Description

 **books** is a collection location for various longer-form writings, both fiction and non-fiction, and the contents are hosted on [GitHub Pages](https://pages.github.com/).
+All works here are original content and are the sole property of the author but may be linked to with appropriate attribution.
 John can be contacted via direct message on [Twitter](https://twitter.com/forstmeier).

 Copyright (c) 2020 John Forstmeier